BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Experiments

 Table \ref{table:retro} presents the results of our simulated data evaluation of the harmonization methods.
 We calculated the peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) values using the target image as a reference.
-The table shows that our proposed BlindHarmony framework outperforms the source domain image, as evidenced by improved PSNR and SSIM values.
-The PSNR value improved from 21.9 dB for the source domain images to 28.7 dB for the BlindHarmony harmonized image.
+The table shows that our proposed BlindHarmony framework outperforms the source domain image, as evidenced by the improved PSNR and SSIM values.
+The averaged PSNR value improved from 21.9 dB for the source domain images to 28.6 dB for the BlindHarmony harmonized images.
 These results demonstrate the effectiveness of BlindHarmony in harmonizing images from different domains.

-It is worth noting that U-net and CycleGAN outperformed BlindHarmony when they were trained separately for each source domain.
-However, BlindHarmony used and requires only one network for all source domain applications, which makes it a practical solution for harmonizing images from multiple source domains.
+It is worth noting that U-net and CycleGAN outperformed BlindHarmony when they were trained separately for each source domain (\eg, U-net$_{Exp}$ which was trained on Domain-Exp data while applying Domain-Exp data).
+However, BlindHarmony used only one network for all source domains, making it a practical solution for harmonizing images from multiple source domains.